isathar/Blender_UDK_FBX_Tools/README.md

 - Normals can be applied to the mesh in Vertex Mode, but not in Poly Mode.
 Both modes support displaying normals as 3D lines.
   - The mesh's displayed normals will reset every time you enter Blender's Edit Mode, and can be reset by clicking _Apply to Mesh_ again.

-- For meshes to export correctly, you need to apply any changes you made to the mesh's rotation, location or scale before exporting.

 *Export Time*
 Exporting Tangents can be pretty slow.
-I've sped the script up a little since the initial release, but it can stil take some time on complex meshes.
+I've sped the script up a lot since the initial release, but it can stil take some time on complex meshes.
-Blender may hitch or freeze while exporting, but shouldn't crash :)
+Blender may hitch or freeze while exporting, but shouldn't crash.
-I'm looking into more performance tweaks for this, but I wouldn't expect any miracles...
-The current implementation loops through a potentially massive list in Python.

 *Editing Performance*
-I've tested this on meshes with between 6 and 35000 polys.
-On my mid-range system (Intel i5-2500 with 8GB of RAM and a Geforce 760), real-time display of normals and my custom angle-based generation algorithm are very slow on anything past 8000 or so polys, depending on the mesh's density.
+I've tested this on meshes with between 6 and 60000 polys.
+On my mid-range system (Intel i5-2500 with 8GB of RAM and a Geforce 760), real-time display of normals and my custom angle-based generation algorithm are slow on anything past 8000 or so polys, depending on the mesh's density.
 Checking "Selected Only" in the display section of each tool helps, but will slow things down more as you approach higher counts.
-I have a pretty good idea of why it's doing this and will try to optimize things some more soon.

 *Tangents and Unreal Engine 4:*